 Most residential leases and rental agreements in Tennessee require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
 Here's a summary of Tennessee landlord-tenant laws that cover the use and return of security deposits.

 No. In Tennessee, there's no statutory limit on security deposits at the state level, but check your city and county laws to see if your municipality has set a cap on security deposits for residential rentals.
+Tennessee landlords must place security deposits in an account used only for security deposits.

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.